FlanaganSe/personal-portfolio-site/src/assets/pages/Resume.md

 _Sept 2016 - May 2021_ &nbsp; | &nbsp; Ann Arbor, MI

 - Launched an online review, benchmarking, and analysis company for emerging tech products that assisted tens-of-thousands of individuals and directly drove over $5 million in sales
-- Developed a WordPress website using SiteGround that achieved thousands of monthly visitors and leveraged social media to enhance engagement and expand customer reach
+- Developed a WordPress websites using SiteGround that achieved thousands of monthly visitors and leveraged social media to enhance engagement and expand customer reach

 #### UM Computer Showcase | Tech and Sales Consultant